Emmanuel Sanders Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 Matchup vs. New York

-- Sanders is averaging 44 receiving yards per game in two career matchups against the Jets, 6.5 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).
+- Sanders has averaged 44 receiving yards per game in his two career matchups against the Jets, 6.5 fewer than his over/under for Sunday's game.

 - Note: Sanders' stats vs. Jets date back to 2016.

-- The Jets are conceding 291.0 passing yards per game this year, the NFL's 30th-ranked pass defense.
+- The Jets have the NFL's 30th-ranked pass defense this season, giving up 291.0 yards per game through the air.

-- The Jets have allowed 13 passing TDs this year (1.6 per game), ranking them 14th among NFL defenses.
+- The Jets have allowed 13 touchdowns through the air (1.6 per game).
+They are 14th in the NFL in that category.

 Recent Performances

-- Sanders put together a 65-yard performance against the Jaguars last week on four catches (16.2 yards per reception) while being targeted eight times.
+- Sanders put together a 65-yard performance against the Jaguars last week on four catches (16.2 yards per catch) while being targeted eight times.

-- Sanders has put up 156 yards over his last three outings (52.0 per game), hauling in nine passes on 20 targets.
+- Over his last three games, Sanders has caught nine passes on 20 targets for 156 yards, averaging 52.0 yards per game.

 Sanders' Buffalo Teammates